 You may choose to provide us with additional personal data that you like to share with the other members of the CIONET community.
 This information is fully maintainable by yourself and is not shared with partners and sponsors of CIONET.

 One of the services we offer is a chat functionality between members.
-The content of the chats are retained for the working of this service and only used for reference by the participants of the chat, but are not used within other processing activities.
+The content of the chats is retained for the working of this service and only used for reference by the participants of the chat, but are not used within other processing activities.

 Members can post articles, messages, likes and comments on the platform.
 This information is visible for all members of the group in which you make the post and personal connected members.
 CIONET does not process this information for other purposes then creating insights for its members.

 We also keep record whether or not members participate in events, webinars and surveys.
 We use this information to evaluate the participation of members to the community.
-This information will also be anonymously processed to analyse trends in the CIO community
+This information will also be anonymously processed to analyse trends in the CIO community.

 The answers to surveys will only be used anonymously to create insights that benefit the community.